 Types of Anxiety Disorders Benefiting from the Anxiety Treatment Program

 There are various kinds of anxiety disorders, including (but not limited to):

 - Generalized Anxiety Disorder – this type of disorder involves excessive worry and tension.
-Your worries may be about everyday things – responsibilities at home or work, family members or other minor issues, but those worries are persistent and may interfere with your daily ability to function normally.
+Your worries may be about everyday things – responsibilities at home or work, family members, or other minor issues.
+Still, those worries are persistent and may interfere with your daily ability to function normally.
 Physical symptoms often include fatigue, difficulty sleeping, feeling “edgy” or restless, and difficulty concentrating.

-- Panic Disorder – marked by recurring panic attacks, people with panic disorder experience a combination of both psychological and physical reactions that can be severe and overwhelming.
-Some of the symptoms experienced during a panic attack may cause you to feel as if you are having a heart attack or other medical emergency – elevated heart rate or chest pain, shortness of breath, shaking or sweating, dizziness and nausea, just to name a few.
+- Panic Disorder – marked by recurring panic attacks, people with panic disorder experience both psychological and physical reactions that can be severe and overwhelming.
+Some of the symptoms experienced during a panic attack may cause you to feel like having a heart attack or other medical emergency – elevated heart rate or chest pain, shortness of breath, shaking or sweating, dizziness and nausea, to name a few.

 - Specific Phobia – If your anxiety disorder focuses on a particular phobia, that means that you have a persistent, excessive fear of something that is generally not considered dangerous or harmful.
-You may understand that your fear is excessive, but are unable to overcome it and often go to extreme lengths to avoid whatever it is you fear.
-Common phobias include spiders, snakes, flying or clowns.
+You may understand that your fear is excessive but cannot overcome it and often go to extreme lengths to avoid whatever it is you fear.
+Common phobias include spiders, snakes, flying, or clowns.

-- Social Anxiety Disorder – this disorder centers on social interactions, and is characterized by worry that you will be awkward, humiliated, embarrassed, looked down on or rejected in social situations.
-Some people avoid these situations entirely, but if forced to attend or interact, endure it with a great deal of stress.
+- Social Anxiety Disorder – This disorder centers on social interactions and is characterized by worry that you will be awkward, humiliated, embarrassed, looked down on, or rejected in social situations.
+Some people avoid these situations entirely but are forced to attend or interact, endure them with a great deal of stress.